melvidoni/resume/content/publication/2021-rsatd.md

 - A dataset of SATD comments in a large variety of R packages for use in future studies, as well as the final list of text patterns discovered in this study.
 See: [https://doi.org/10.5281/zenodo.4558219](https://doi.org/10.5281/zenodo.4558219)

+- **Impact:** This article was reported as part of ["Technical Debt Problems and Concerns"](https://doi.org/10.1109/MS.2021.3133734), an article in the IEEE Software, Volume 39, Issue 3.

 <br />